Albert P. Delacorte ’35 helped endow scholarships for minority students through Princeton’s pooled income fund.

 - The assets contributed are removed from your taxable estate, unless you name beneficiaries other than you or your spouse.

-- Tiger Fund: This fund invests primarily in stocks; its objective is to provide long-term growth resulting in higher income over the long term.
+Princeton's pooled income fund — the Tiger Fund — invests primarily in stocks; its objective is to provide long-term growth resulting in higher income over the long term.